osmosis-labs/fee-abstraction/tests/integration/stargaze/README.md

-# Integrate `x/feeabs` with Cosmos Hub
+# Integrate `x/feeabs` with Stargaze

 This is document for testing integrate a new chain with `x/feeabs` module.

-Firstly, we will add `feeabs` module to Cosmos Hub and using Osmosis testnet to minimize effort.
+Firstly, we will add `feeabs` module to Stargaze and using Osmosis testnet to minimize effort.

 - Original Fee Abstraction repository: